 Enhanced content will further provide an in-depth overview of products and influence your customers’ purchase decisions, while freeing up resources to focus on other matters.
 Salesforce’s CMS allows you to implement multiple languages and share across multiple channels – even outside of the B2B Commerce experience, all from a central location.

 Business buyers, millennials in particular, expect sophisticated digital tools and features to be as much a part of their day-to-day work experience as they are elsewhere.
 The customer journey needs to offer a mobile experience, product comparisons, personalized recommendations, real-time messaging and other proactive services for B2B vendors to retain them in the short and long term.
 Getting out in front of the competition in the B2B Commerce space will position your business as a leader in its industry.
-All you need to decide now is if you plan on being an early adopter or part of the majority.
+All you need to decide now is if you plan on being an early adopter.